DOSull/Spatial-Analysis-and-Modelling/labs/week-7/interpolation.md

 library(tmap) # mapping library
 library(raster) # handling raster data
 ```

-Note that we need `rgdal` because it is the `Spatial*DataFrame` style of geospatial data in *R* that is more compatible with the libraries we need to use for these interpolations.
-It is likely that in a year or two these libraries will be easier to work with using the `sf` package.

 ## Some sample data
 Load a dataset that we will use to explore the methods.